marcopeg/fetchq/pg-extension/README.md

-res - documents that have been rescheduled rej - documents that have been rejected err - documents that have been triggered an unexpected error
+res - documents that have been rescheduled rej - documents that have been rejected orp - documents that have been rescheduled because they were orphans err - (= rej + orp)